BBBase-EHeresy-PPPub/EHeresy/docs/legions_imperialis_rules/weapon_traits.md

 Hits caused by a weapon with the Shieldbane trait can be allocated to Void Shields, even if they normally could not be (e.g., because the weapon's AP is 0 or worse).

 ### Shock Pulse
-Any Vehicle, Super-heavy Vehicle, Knight or Titan that suffers one or more Hits from a weapon with the Shock Pulse trait reduces its Movement by half for the remainder of the round and can fire with a maximum of one weapon this round; if the target has already fired this round, then it cannot fire again.
+~~Any Vehicle, Super-heavy Vehicle, Knight or Titan that suffers one or more Hits from a weapon with the Shock Pulse trait reduces its Movement by half for the remainder of the round and can fire with a maximum of one weapon this round; if the target has already fired this round, then it cannot fire again.~~

+<span style="color: darkmagenta">If one or more Hits are scored against a Vehicle, Super-heavy Vehicle, Knight or Titan Detachment by a weapon with the Shock Pulse trait:

+* <span style="color: darkmagenta">The next time that Detachment moves, halve the Movement characteristic of all models within that Detachment.</span>
+* <span style="color: darkmagenta">The next time that Detachment fires, it can only fire with a maximum of one weapon.</span>

 In addition, each Hit scored by a weapon with Shock Pulse that is allocated to a Void Shield decreases the Void Shield level by 2 instead of 1.